JonMurphy/RPZ_add-on/RPZ wiki.md

                        as file://, ftp://, etc. will not work.
 ```

 **Note**: whenever a RPZ config file is added, removed, or replaced, the upbound reload (i.e., `unbound-control reload`) is run.
 This loads all of the new settings.
 Keep in mind this may pause DNS up to ~60 seconds depending on the size of the RPZ files.
-Large RPZ files will slow down the unbound reload time.
+Large RPZ files will slow down the unbound reload time and slow down a DNS lookup.
+Over 1,000,000 lines of RPZ files (total for all RPZ files) is NOT recommended.

-## Metrics of RPZ usage
+### Metrics of RPZ usage

 Locates RPZ names from the message logs and sort by hits.
-Selecting all logs (1 year) may take ~60 seconds to complete.
+Selecting all message logs (1 year or 53 log files) may take ~60 seconds to complete.

 ```
 Usage: 	rpzMetrics.sh <number of message logs>
     default <number of message logs> is 2
 ```

-## Disable RPZ for N time
+### Disable RPZ for N time

 Pause for NUMBER seconds.
 SUFFIX may be 's' for seconds, 'm' for minutes, 'h' for hours or 'd' for days.
 ```